modal-labs/gpu-glossary/gpu-glossary/device-hardware/l1-data-cache.md

 it.

-The L1 data cache is co-located with and only about an order of magnitude slower than the components that effect computations (e.g. the [CUDA Cores](/gpu-glossary/device-hardware/cuda-core)).
+The L1 data cache is co-located with and only about an order of magnitude slower than the components that perform computations (e.g., the [CUDA Cores](/gpu-glossary/device-hardware/cuda-core)).

 It is implemented with SRAM, the same basic semiconductor cell used in CPU